borilla/chai-in-viewport/README.md

 ### Testing for visibility in cypress.io

-If using [cypress.io](https://www.cypress.io/), I would suggest using a combination of `visible` and `inViewport` assertions, which will check for the above limitations
+If using [cypress.io](https://www.cypress.io/), it may be useful to use a combination of `visible` and `inViewport` assertions, which will also check for the above limitations

 ```js
 cy.get('#el').should('be.visible.and.inViewport');